-Calculators: Any scientific calculator is probably sufficient, however calculators cannot be shared while exams are in progress and their cases/covers must be removed.
-Be sure that you are familiar with your calculator and that its batteries are in good condition, especially on the day of exams.
-The student is responsible for having his calculator on an exam day.
+Calculators: A scientific calculator is sufficient.
+Calculators cannot be shared while exams are in progress and their cases/covers must be removed.
+Be familiar with your calculator and the status of its batteries.
+The student is responsible for having a working calculator in lecture and on an exam day.